Program OverviewPrinter Friendly

 - Management accounting

-- The use of suite software, advanced accounting software and systems design
+- The use of recognized accounting software

 Taxes, auditing and corporate finance will round out the professional options available in the third year of this business program.

 Program OutlinePrinter Friendly

 |GNED-500||Global Citizenship: From Social Analysis to Social Action|

 - Business Administration – Accounting program graduates receive several course exemptions towards the academic requirement for the Association of Chartered Certified Accountants (ACCA) designation.